San Diego Firearms Law Enforcement Pick Up Service

 • Firearms held by sheriff stations or sheriff property/evidence departments

-• Firearms released after a criminal case, restraining order issue, safekeeping hold, or investigation
+• Firearms released after a criminal case, restraining order, safekeeping hold, or investigation

 • Recovered stolen firearms that need to be released to the lawful owner